 Episode #008 Doing Business In The Right Order

-Improve your business as a bookkeeper.
+Improve your business as a bookkeeper with important numbers for Australia Small Business Statistics

 Amy uncovers some alarming statistics about Australian small businesses that will motivate you, and help you understand the bigger picture.
 If you’ve ever wondered WHY the role of bookkeepers is still so important, then you need to listen to this.
+These numbers for Australia small business statistics are shocking, and could be fixed easily with planning and preparation.

 The take-away from this podcast: “Before hiring, pricing and niching, make sure you lay a solid foundation in your business.
 With every business decision, always consider the broader context of our country, as well as our place in history.”